Writing Your First Go Program Hello World πŸ‘‹

 Hello!, World

-If everything is Ok, Then you should see the executable binary file in the same folder as your source code.
+The executable binary file will be in the same folder as your source code.

 > tree /f